Woodshed-Technology-LLC/woodshed-site/README.md

 -   [Next.js](https://nextjs.org/) is a framework that uses React as its UI library, but empowers you to use SSG, SSR and CSR within the same website.
 Many developers choose to start with Next.js if they are building a React project because it offers a wide range of tools and supports React Server Components, a way to leverage React in SSR.
 We chose not to use Next.js because we didn't want to take the performance hit of loading and initializing React when we don't need to use it in our initial version of the site.
 -   [Remix](https://remix.run/) is another framework that uses React as its UI library, so it is a natural alternative to Next.js.
 It has different opinions about how to load and modify data, and is built to support a pattern called "progressive enhancement," which helps in the "old phone in a subway" scenario.
 Although it's our preferred framework for projects that require more interactivity, we also decided not to use it for this project for the same reason that we decided against Next.js: we don't need React (yet).
 -   [Eleventy](https://www.11ty.dev/) bills itself as primarily an SSG framework, but can support SSR through a plugin.
 It's optimized for speed, so it can handle building thousands of pages very quickly.
 It also allows you to selectively include UI libraries like React through something called "islands architecture."
 This would make it a good choice for woodshed.tech, because it would give us the ability to add a blog.
 It looks like an solid option with many reputable testimonials, and was our second choice for building woodshed.tech.
--   [Astro](https://astro.build/) is in the same camp as Eleventy, but has different opinions about how to organize code.
+-   [Astro](https://astro.build/) is in the same category as Eleventy, but has different opinions about how to organize code.
 We liked the structure of its `.astro` files which encapsulate HTML, CSS and JS into a single component.
-Coming from a React background, the component hierarchy makes a lot of sense to us.
+Coming from a React background, the idea of organizing our code into components makes a lot of sense to us.
 It also supports islands architecture, and allows you to add in React (or any other UI library) when and wherever you need to.
 If we choose to add a blog to woodshed.tech, it should be simple to get it working with Astro.
 In the end, we liked the balance of features and how it supported TailwindCSS out of the box.

 ## Have a look around